Profile Anonymization

 Overview

-Anonymizing a Profile removes personally identifiable information (PII), so that the individual remains anonymous.
+Anonymizing a Profile removes personally identifiable information (PII), so the individual remains anonymous.

-If that same person registers for a future event, a new Profile record is created for them.
+> Note: An anonymized profile retains behavioral information, such as sessions attended. > An anonymized profile no longer references an identifiable individual and their information. > If that same person registers for a future event, a new Profile record is created for that person.

 Workflow